zerotwooneone/CardGame/README.md

 - Update npm to version 6.13.7 or greater
   - npm install -g npm

+- Angular 9 or higher
+  - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

 ## To build

 - Compile the client